The Face of Another (film): Reception

 The Face of Another was not well received outside of Japan, with audiences and critics largely feeling that it did not live up to Teshigahara's earlier film The Woman in the Dunes.
 Although it was successful in Japan, the film was a critical and financial failure internationally.

 Vincent Canby of The New York Times wrote in 1974, "As fiction it's too fanciful to be seriously compelling and too glib to be especially thought-provoking."
-Still in 2008, film scholar Alexander Jacoby called it "a flawed fantasy" whose interesting theme suffers from the protagonist's "bland characterization".
+In 2008, film scholar Alexander Jacoby called it "a flawed fantasy" whose interesting theme suffers from the protagonist's "bland characterization."

 The film has since improved its critical standing.
-Jonathan Rosenbaum of the Chicago Reader defended the film in his 2005 review, calling it "more palatable" than Teshigahara's previous works, the theme "brilliantly and imaginatively explored", and the acting "potent".
+On review aggregator Rotten Tomatoes, the film holds a 100% approval rating based on 7 reviews, with an average rating of 7.5/10.
+Jonathan Rosenbaum of the Chicago Reader defended the film in his 2005 review, calling it "more palatable" than Teshigahara's previous works, the theme "brilliantly and imaginatively explored," and the acting "potent."
+The game director Hideo Kojima, a fan of the writer Kōbō Abe, is a fan of The Face of Another.

 Awards

 The Face of Another received two Mainichi Film Awards for Best Art Direction and Best Film Score.
-It also won two prizes at the 1966 Faro Island Film Festival, FIPRESCI Prize for Teshigahara and Best Screenplay for Abe, and was nominated for Best Film and Best Actor.